Why Hire Us?

 What Do You Have to Prove in a Medical Malpractice Case?

 South Carolina Code § 15-3-545 establishes actions for medical malpractice.
-South Carolina Code § 15-3-545(A) establishes that patients can take legal action for injuries caused by a medical treatment, surgery, dental treatment or omission or operation by a licensed medical professional.
+South Carolina Code § 15-3-545(A) establishes that patients can take legal action for injuries caused by medical treatment, surgery, dental treatment or omission or operation by a licensed medical professional.

 South Carolina Code § 15-3-545(B) also allows patients to seek damages for the unintentional leaving of a foreign object in the body or the negligent placement of any appliance or apparatus in or upon any person.